 In preparative chemistry it is frequently necessary to recover a desired product present in a reaction mixture by extracting it into another liquid in which it is more soluble than the unwanted substances.
 On the laboratory scale this operation is carried out in a separatory funnel as shown here. [image: ransirimal]

 The samples are usually natural products such as plant materials from which something is to be extracted and concentrated.
-If the desired product is water-soluble, the extracting solvent is water; otherwise, and organic solvent is used.
+If the desired product is water-soluble, water is used as the extracting solvent; otherwise, an organic solvent is used.
 Once the appropriate water- or organic fraction is concentrated, the desired component can be isolated by other means.